-Bolivian President Gonzalo Sanchez de Lozada resigned late Friday after tens of thousands took to the streets to protest the government’s plan to export natural gas to the U.S. and called for his resignation.
+Bolivian President Gonzalo Sánchez de Lozada resigned late Friday after tens of thousands took to the streets to protest the government’s plan to export natural gas to the U.S. and called for his resignation.
 As many as 80 people were killed in the protests.
 We go to La Paz and Cochabamba to hear the latest updates.

-Mesa made clear he intended to break with tradition and go outside political circles and parties to form his cabinet–most of the 15 ministers he swore in yesterday are little-known economists and intellectuals.
-He also said he would hold early elections, and described himself as the head of a transitional government.
-He said, "If Bolivia loses this opportunity, if the president, the parliament and society do not understand that we are gambling with destiny, we could very quickly fall into very serious crisis.”
+Sánchez de Lozada’s successor, the vice president, Carlos Mesa, began his first day in office by pulling tanks and soldiers off the streets and calling for unity.
+Mesa made clear he intended to break with tradition and go outside political circles and parties to form his Cabinet.
+Most of the 15 ministers he swore in yesterday are little-known economists and intellectuals.
+He also said he would hold early elections, and described himself as head of a transitional government.
+He said, quote, “If Bolivia loses this opportunity, if the president, the parliament and society do not understand that we are gambling with destiny, we could very quickly fall into very serious crisis.”

 We turn now to two people: on the line with us, Luis Gómez, reporter for the Mexican newspaper La Jornada — he’s in La Paz — and Jim Shultz, executive director of the Democracy Center, based in Cochabamba.

 Luis Gómez, we start with you.
 Can you talk about the significance of what has taken place this weekend with the resignation of the Bolivian president?